 6) Intel Core i7 9700K

-Incredible multitasking capabilities are important for streamers, where the Core i7 comes in.
+Incredible multitasking capabilities are essential for streamers, where the Core i7 comes in.
 It comes with a base clock speed of 3.6 GHz.
 You can turbo it up to 4.9 GHz.
 Therefore, you can significantly boost your computing power, and your chip can suddenly handle plenty of loads.

 This type of processor is an excellent choice for games with a lot going on in the background.
 Thanks to its impressive power, this processor will not have any problem with 4K gaming and 10180p streaming.
 But it only comes with 8 threads, so it will not be an ideal choice for heavy media handling.